-The THS7365 is designed to operate from 2.7 V to 5 V over a -40° C to $+85^{\circ}$ C temperature range.
-The impact on performance over the entire temperature range is negligible as a result of the implementation of thin film resistors and high-quality, low-temperature coefficient capacitors.
-The design of the THS7365
+The THS7364 is designed to operate from 2.7 V to 5 V over the -40°C to +85°C temperature range.
+The impact on performance over the entire temperature range is negligible as a result of the implementation of thin film resistors and high-quality, low-temperature

 A 0.1- μ F to 0.01- μ F capacitor should be placed as close as possible to the power-supply pins.
-Failure to do so may result in the THS7365 outputs ringing or oscillating.
+Failure to do so may result in the THS7364 outputs ringing or oscillating.
 Additionally, a large capacitor (such as 22 μ F to 100 μ F) should be placed on the power-supply line to minimize interference with 50-/60-Hz line frequencies.